ogdmerlin/LAMP_automation_with_ansible/README.md

 #

-`Below is a screenshot of the ansible playbook i created on the master node, so, it  and run and execute the automation of our LAMP STACK on the slave node:` 👇🏽
+`Below is a screenshot of the ansible playbook i created on the master node.
+It is to run and execute the automation of our LAMP STACK on the slave node:` 👇🏽

 <img src=Assets/ansible_slave.png>